 Carter Scott is the Director of Energy Strategy at Ranger Power.
 Carter works on all aspects of energy integration and project planning, including interconnection and transmission service, technology and engineering, and regulatory approvals and compliance.
 She has over ten years experience developing renewable energy projects and related transmission assets across the United States.
 She specializes in navigating the transmission and interconnection processes, resolving complex integration issues, negotiating interconnection agreements, and developing and managing regulatory compliance programs.
 Carter has experience in all phases of a renewable project’s lifecycle from development through to operations.
 Her regulatory experience covers FERC, NERC, ISOs and State PUCs.
 Carter has a juris doctor degree from Vermont Law School, where she specialized in energy and environmental law and was a research assistant with the Institute for Energy and the Environment.
 Her education and experience in the renewable energy industry gives her a broad perspective on project development, regulatory and compliance matters, and the business of renewable energy.

-ASSISTANT DEVELOPMENT MANAGER
+Senior DEVELOPMENT MANAGER